-contraceptive choices, efficacy and options available. the facts around pregnancy including miscarriage. that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing. about testing. about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. how the use of alcohol and drugs can lead to risky sexual behaviour. • how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.
+Note: Referrals to pupils/students/child within the policy covers all young people within our the facts about reproductive health, including fertility, and the potential impact of lifestyle on fertility for men and women and menopause. that there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others. that they have a choice to delay sex or to enjoy intimacy without sex. the facts about the full range of contraceptive choices, efficacy and options available. the facts around pregnancy including miscarriage. that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). how the different sexually transmitted infections (STIs), including through condom use) and the importance of and facts about testing. about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. how the use of alcohol and drugs can lead to risky sexual behaviour. where to access confidential sexual and reproductive health advice and treatment.
 The Law It is important to know what the law says about sex, relationships and young people, as well as broader safeguarding issues.
 This includes a range of important facts and the rules regarding sharing personal information, pictures, videos and other material using technology.
 This will help young people to know what is right and wrong in law, but it can also provide a good foundation of knowledge for deeper discussion about all types of relationships.
-There are also many different legal provisions whose purpose is to protect young people and which ensure young people take responsibility for their actions.
+There are also many different legal provisions whose purpose is to protect young

+people and which ensure young people take responsibility for their actions.

 Pupils should be made aware of the relevant legal provisions when relevant topics are being taught, including for example:

-- marriage

-- consent, including the age of consent
+marriageconsent, including the age of consent

-- violence against women and girls
+violence against women and girls

-- online behaviours including image and information sharing (including 'sexting', youth-produced sexual imagery, nudes, etc.)
+online behaviours including image and information sharing (including 'sexting', youth-produced sexual imagery, nudes, etc.)

-- pornography
+pornography

-- abortion
+abortion

-- sexuality
+sexuality

-- gender identity
+gender identity

-- substance misuse
+substance misuse

-- violence and exploitation by gangs
+violence and exploitation by gangs

-- extremism and radicalisation
+extremism and radicalisation

-- criminal exploitation (for example, through gang involvement or 'county lines' drugs operations)
+criminal exploitation (for example, through gang involvement or 'county lines' drugs operations)

-- hate crime
+hate crime

-- female genital mutilation (FGM)
+female genital mutilation (FGM)